lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_005_extension_methods/README.md

 which we have created in one of the previous exercises.

 - Identify all extension methods defined using the _Scala 2 way_

 - Replace them with `Dotty` extension methods

 - Wrap one or more occurances of such methods in an `extension instance`

 - If you find you need to add more than one extension methods to a same type, wrap them inside a `collective extension`

+- Run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass

-- Verify that the application compiles and run correctly.
+- Verify that the application and runs correctly.